Restrict access to WordPress REST API

 It's time to take control of WordPress REST API

 WP Cerber Security allows you to restrict or completely block access to WordPress REST API which is enabled by default.
-To enable protection go to the Hardening tab and enable Block access to the WordPress REST API except any of the following.
+To enable protection go to the Hardening tab and enable Block access to WordPress REST API except any of the following.
+This blocks access to the REST API unless you grant access to it in the settings fields below or add an IP to the White IP Access List.

-If you use Contact Form 7, Jetpack or another plugin that make use of REST API, you need to whitelist its REST API namespaces as described below.
+If you use Contact Form 7, Jetpack or another plugin that makes use of REST API, you need to whitelist its REST API namespaces as described below.

-Permit access to a particular REST API namespace
+Permit access to a specific REST API namespace

-What’s namespace?
-Namespace is a part of a request URL that allows WordPress to recognize what plugin or a part of code must serve a certain REST API request.
+A REST API namespace is a part of a request URL that allows WordPress to recognize what program code processes a certain REST API request.
 To get the namespace, take a string between /wp-json/ and the next slash in the REST URL.
 Every plugin that utilizes REST API uses its own unique namespace.
 The table below shows namespaces for some plugins.

 Plugin | Namespace |